 From the mumps and measles to polio and smallpox, vaccines are proven to lower, and in some cases eradicate, the instances of these diseases.

 However, in recent years, some parents are choosing to forgo vaccinations due to worries over side effects and long-term complications.
-Sanford Health pediatricians answer parents’ common questions about vaccinations.
+Sanford Health children’s primary care provider answers parents’ common questions about vaccinations.

 Are immunizations safe?